 In Sternberg’s theory, one of his main principles is intimacy.
 It is clear that intimacy is an important aspect of love, ultimately using it to help define the difference between compassionate and passionate love.

 The second is a theory—The Color Wheel Model of Love—presented by John Lee.
 In his theory, using the analogy of primary colors to love, Lee defines the three different styles of love.
 These include Eros, Ludos, and Storge.
 Most importantly within his theory, he concludes that these three primary styles, like the making of complementary colors, can be combined to make secondary forms of love.
 This theory is closer to the swinging lifestyle.

 In Sternberg’s theory, he presents, like Lee, that through the combination of his three main principles, different forms of love are created.

 Sternberg also described three models of love, including the Spearmanian, Thomsonian, and Thurstonian models.
-According to the Spearmanian model, love is a single bundle of positive feelings.
+According to the Spearmanian model, love is a single bundle of positive feelings and you will agree that this theory very brightly describes how’s regular swingers couple life look alike (if it isn’t drama-lamas swingers).
 In the Thomsonian model, love is a mixture of multiple feeling that, when brought together, produce the feeling.
-The Spearmanian model is the closest to the triangular theory of love, and dictates that love is made up of equal parts that are more easily understood on their own than as a whole.
-In this model, the various factors are equal in their contribution to the feeling, and could be disconnected from each other.
+The Spearmanian model is the closest to the triangular theory of love and dictates that love is made up of equal parts that are more easily understood on their own than as a whole.
+In this model, the various factors are equal in their contribution to the feeling and could be disconnected from each other.